viviag/viviag.io/links.md

     [MCCME](https://mccme.ru/index-e1.html).
 We do
     [Hypermath](https://7.math.ru/), [Math
     trainings](https://mathtraining.ru/) and complex content management
-    system for creating educational content in mathematics for Russian schools.
+    system for creating interactive educational content in mathematics in Russian.
+    At the moment this project is supported by MIPT.

 ##### Past